xuanhieu1479/folder-tagger-electron/README.md

+## For Developers:

 - Install windows-build-tools https://www.npmjs.com/package/windows-build-tools (note: Using anything besides run as administrator Powershell is not recommended, since it might get stuck.)

+### Warning: For the first time please run yarn start to rebuild native modules, otherwise we will get NODE_MODULE_VERSION not compatible.

-* "yarn start" to start the app in development mode.
+- "yarn start" to start the app in development mode.
-* "yarn package" to package your app.
+- "yarn package" to package your app.
-* "yarn make" to package your app and creat installer.
+- "yarn make" to package your app and creat installer.
-* "yarn run publish" to publish new version.
+- "yarn run publish" to publish new version.

-- Delete "Database" folder if make some change to database schema to re-create database.
+* Delete "Database" folder if make some change to database schema to re-create database.

 ## Usage: